meta-quest/webxr-first-steps-react/README.md

 ### Developing with an Emulator

-This project includes a built-in emulation setup located in `./src/init.js`, powered by [IWER](https://github.com/meta-quest/immersive-web-emulation-runtime/) (Immersive Web Emulation Runtime) and [@iwer/devui](https://github.com/meta-quest/immersive-web-emulation-runtime/tree/main/devui).
-The emulation setup automatically detects native WebXR support in your browser and activates itself if no native WebXR support is found.
+This project includes a built-in emulation setup as part of `@react-three/xr`, powered by [IWER](https://github.com/meta-quest/immersive-web-emulation-runtime/) (Immersive Web Emulation Runtime) and [@iwer/devui](https://github.com/meta-quest/immersive-web-emulation-runtime/tree/main/devui).
+When developing on `localhost`, the emulation setup automatically detects native WebXR support in your browser and activates itself if no native WebXR support is found.

-If you're already using the [Immersive Web Emulator browser extension](https://chromewebstore.google.com/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik), the built-in emulation will not conflict with it, and you can safely skip this section.
-However, if you use other WebXR emulators, we recommend disabling them and using the built-in emulation setup for the best results.
+If you're already using the [Immersive Web Emulator browser extension](https://chromewebstore.google.com/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik), please disable it temporarily because the built-in emulation will conflict with it.

 - **IWER** is a full WebXR runtime, and **@iwer/devui** provides a developer interface that exposes control over the emulated XR device created by IWER.
 With this setup, you can manipulate headset and controller transforms, and simulate input events for the emulated controllers.
 - Additionally, you can leverage the **"Play Mode"** button on the top bar of the interface.
 This feature locks your cursor and allows you to control the emulated XR device like a first-person 3D experience on a PC.